ndlib/marble-website-starter/content/README.md

 * `exhibitions.js` ***(required)*** - This includes the content for the Exhibitions page.

 * `markdown/` *(optional)* - This folder contains the markdown content for static content pages on your site.
 No specific pages or naming contention exists, but examples include: 'About Us', 'Contact', 'FAQs', etc.

+**TODO**

+The contents of this directory will be added to `.gitignore` and will need to be included during the install phase of site building.